m-turambar/Glamdring/README.md

 Developing code to practice device driver writing, and some libraries to interact with sensors.

 Libraries developed so far:
-HAL substitute for I2C peripheral
+HAL substitute for I2C peripheral.
 MPU6050 accelerometer library.

 15/Feb/2020: